-***Sadly, these are the only 4 surviving photos I have of Stonehenge now.
-Somehow, someway, all photos from England (sans Dover) were lost, falling victim to the blackhole called time.***
+***Sadly, these are the only 4 surviving photos I have of Stonehenge.***

 Mystical, infamous, perplexing Stonehenge.
-One of my top favorite places, this is one of the most talked about, photographed, and well-known sites in the entire world.
-You would be hard pressed to find someone who doesn’t know about this place (although I wouldn’t be surprised if younger generations didn’t know; I’ve talked to 20-year-olds who didn’t know what the Salem Witch Trials were… no lie).
+One of my top favorite places, I feel blessed to have gotten the chance to visit it.
+This is one of the most talked about, photographed, and well-known sites in the entire world.
+You would be hard pressed to find someone who doesn’t know about this place (although, I wouldn’t be surprised if younger generations didn’t know; I’ve talked to 20-year-olds who didn’t know what the Salem Witch Trials were. 🙄).
 Stonehenge is one of the “Seven Wonders of the Middle Ages“, alongside the Colosseum, Leaning Tower of Pisa, and Great Wall of China.
 If you know the history of Stonehenge, along with seeing it with your own eyes, you’ll understand exactly why it made this list.

 Researchers and experts still don’t have a definitive answer to how or why Stonehenge was built.
-Theories range all over the place, and some popular ones are: place for healing, ancient observatory, concert hall, “team-building exercise” (love that one), burial place, place of worship, giants built it (seriously), and my personal favorite, ancient aliens built it as a landing pad and/or provided the technology to humans to build it.
+Theories range all over the place, and some popular ones are: place for healing, ancient observatory, concert hall, “team-building exercise” (I love that one), burial place, place of worship, giants built it (seriously), and my personal favorite, ancient aliens built it as a landing pad and/or provided the technology to humans to build it.
 These theories have had such a long shelf life because A) even in 2018, nobody knows for sure why it was built, and B) they don’t know how it was built.
 So, these crack-pot theories are just as valid as any.
-Most of the stones currently at Stonehenge weigh around 25 tons.
-To put that in more visual terms, an average pickup truck weighs around 2 tons, so imagine trying to move something as heavy as 8 F150s.
-And do this back in 3000 B.C.
+The reason these theories can persist is because most of the stones at Stonehenge weigh around 25 tons.
+To put that in more visual terms, an average pickup truck weighs around 2 tons, so imagine trying to move something as heavy as 8 F150s and doing so back in 3000 B.C.
 It’s no wonder all the alien theories have been able to hold on for so long.

 To add to the mystery, most scholars believe that the stones (bluestones) in the inner ring come from a place that’s 160 miles away (in Wales), and the stones in the outer ring, the Sarsen stones, come from 20 to 30 miles away.
 It’s incredibly perplexing to try to figure out how people who lived 3000 years before Jesus Christ moved such massive and heavy stones for that many miles, then got them to stand up, and THEN put a few on top of the others.
 All of this occurred without modern machinery or knowledge of physics.

-I would jump at the chance to visit Stonehenge again.
-We got roughly 40 minutes to meander about, and while that may seem like enough time on paper, it doesn’t feel like enough when you’re there.
-Plus, since that time I’ve read many articles and watched many documentaries on Stonehenge, so I’d love to go back and visit with the knowledge I now have.
+Overall, I would jump through hoops at the chance to visit Stonehenge again.
+We got roughly 50 minutes to meander about, and while that may seem like enough time on paper, it doesn’t feel like enough when you’re there.
+Plus, since that time, I’ve read many articles and watched many documentaries on Stonehenge, so I’d love to go back and visit with the knowledge I have today.
 As someone who’s traveled, the best advice I can give to people is: read up as much as possible on the places you’re going to.
 This may seem like common sense, but people younger than the age of 25 sometimes lack common sense (I know I did!).